ironhack-datalabs/datamia0819/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 * Which industry will you seek employment in?
 Tech and Fintech
 * What will your future role look like?
 Data scientest, business analyst
 * What is your career goal?
-Solve a problem sadas
+Solve a problem sadass